Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and applications: Introduction

-In the framework of \cite{holmes-signalprocessing} recalled above, a linear filter is a linear operator on $H_X$ onto $H_X$ which commutes with the lag operator $U^X$, where $H_X$ is the closure in $\cH$ of the linear span of $(X_t)_{t\in\zset}$ and $U^X$ is the operator defined on $H_X$ by mapping $X_t$ to $X_{t+1}$ for all $t\in\zset$.
+Spectral theory for weakly stationary time series has been originally developed in a very general fashion, starting from the seminal works by \citeauthor{kolmogorov_stationary_1941}, \cite{kolmogorov_stationary_1941}, and spanning over several decades, see \cite{holmes-signalprocessing} and the references therein.
+These foundations include time domain and frequency domain analyses, Cramér (or spectral) representations, the Herglotz theorem and linear filters.
+In \cite{kolmogorov_stationary_1941, holmes-signalprocessing} the adopted framework is that of a bi-sequence $X=(X_t)_{t\in\zset}\in\cH^\zset$ valued in a Hilbert space $(\cH,\pscal{\cdot}\cdot_{\cH})$ and weakly stationary in the sense that $\pscal{X_s}{X_t}_{\cH}$ only depends on the lag $s-t$.
+In this framework, a linear filter is a linear operator on $H_X$ onto $H_X$ which commutes with the lag operator $U^X$, where $H_X$ is the closure in $\cH$ of the linear span of $(X_t)_{t\in\zset}$ and $U^X$ is the operator defined on $H_X$ by mapping $X_t$ to $X_{t+1}$ for all $t\in\zset$.
 As explained in \cite[Section~3]{holmes-signalprocessing}, a complete description of such a filter is given in the spectral domain by its transfer function.
 Let us recall the essential formulas which summarize what this means.
 In \cite{holmes-signalprocessing}, the spectral theory follows from and start with the \emph{canonical representation} of the lag operator $U^X$ above, namely

 where $\tore=\rset / (2 \pi \zset)$ and $\xi$ is the spectral measure of $U^X$ (which is a measure valued in the space of operators on $H_X$ onto itself).
 This corresponds to \cite[Eq.~(8)]{holmes-signalprocessing} with a slightly different notation.
 Then defining $\hat X$ as $\xi(\cdot)X_0$ (thus a measure valued in $H_X$), one gets the celebrated Cramér representation (see \cite[Eq.~(13a)]{holmes-signalprocessing} again with a slightly different notation)